MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 ### Can you share more details regarding the new Power Apps Portals licensing?

-Power Apps Portals can be provisioned without requiring a specific license.
+Power Apps portals can be provisioned without requiring a specific license.
 User access licensing is based on persona type and details are as below.

 | **User type**                 | **Model**     | **SKU names**                                                       | **Unit capacity**  | **Price/month** | **Channel** | **Comments**                                                                              |
 |-------------------------------|---------------|---------------------------------------------------------------------|--------------------|-----------------|-------------|-------------------------------------------------------------------------------------------|